v72107237-lgtm/Online-Retail-Database-SQL-Project/README.md

 Run SELECT * FROM ChangeLog; after modifications to see audit trails.

-d
-For questions or feedback, reach out via [your email or LinkedIn].
 This project is open-source; fork and modify for learning!